What Is Second Chance Banking?

 Quick Answer

-Second chance bank accounts provide consumers who have been denied a checking account with access to basic banking services.
+Second chance bank accounts provide consumers who have been denied a checking account with access to basic traditional banking services.

 Second chance banking makes it possible for people who can't qualify for a traditional bank account to access basic banking services.
 Consumers may turn to second chance banking if they've had a history of account overdrafts, bounced checks, account closures or other events that prohibit them from opening an account at a mainstream bank.